-MWRA has issued an advisory at the Chestnut Hill Reservoir in Boston due to a cyanobacteria harmful algae bloom.
+MWRA has issued an advisory at the Chestnut Hill Reservoir in Boston due to a harmful cyanobacteria algae bloom.
 As you may recall, a bloom occurred at the waterbody last summer.
-MWRA has posted signage at the waterbody advising people to keep themselves and their pets from contacting the water.
-For more information on blooms visit the DPH website at: www.mass.gov/dph/algae
+MWRA has posted signs at the waterbody advising people to keep themselves and their pets from contacting the water.
+For more information on algae blooms, visit the DPH website.

 Different kinds of mold can be found in and around your home.
 There are certain molds that you should be aware of as they can cause health problems if they are left untreated.
 Click here to learn about mold and its potential health effects.

-Asbestos exposures can cause serious health problems.
+Asbestos exposure can cause serious health problems.
 Click here to learn more about asbestos, who to call to properly remove it from your business or home, and other important asbestos information.